Movies, Twitter, basketball, bulldogs (and other things) with NY Times best-selling author Shea Serrano

 You have a giant Twitter following.
 You use it for a lot of different things: politics, basketball, promoting your work, etc. What does that platform mean to you in terms of connecting with your audience?

 What it feels like at this point is like a safety blanket.
 We’re talking about how turbulent of an industry that we’re in.
 I feel like Twitter affords me at least a small measure of security — not a lot, but enough.
 Enough that if Bill (Simmons) was like, ‘I’m gonna shut this down’ and the Ringer ends up disappearing, I feel like someone would eventually reach out on Twitter and offer some work.
 It gives like a second life, sort of, and that’s reassuring.
 It’s also helpful for book things, when I’m pitching an idea to the publisher and can go, ‘I have direct contact with this many people.’
-Let’s say half our bots and people not even on Twitter anymore, I can still reach 150,000 people.
+Let’s say half are bots and people not even on Twitter anymore, I can still reach 150,000 people.
 That’s an appealing thing for publishers or anyone else who’s trying to sell stuff.
 I think you need that now especially.

 Is it the biggest travesty in the NBA that Seattle doesn’t have a team?